 These servers also manage their chassis according to their components required.
 Because of their thin like structure, blade servers can be conveniently fitted into one single rack along with providing high processing power.

-Blade servers require fewer internal components as on a larger chassis, multiple blade servers can be slided and fitted to operate efficiently.
+Blade server technology require fewer internal components as on a larger blade chassis, multiple blade servers can be slid and fitted to operate efficiently.